FailAcademy/learning/web-dev-foundation/_slides/01-html-css/04-css-layout-slides.md

 ## Z-Index
 - The Z-Index property allows for elements to stack and overlap each other.
 The higher the z-index, the more closer the element is to the front, the smaller the number, the element will appear more in the background.
 ---
+template: inverse

+# CSS Floats

+---

+## Uses for CSS Floats (pg.
+370-371, 375)
+**Floating Images with Text** When this float is applied, it moves an element either left or right on the page while the rest of the content flows around it.
+This is commonly used to wrap text around images in the content section of a page.

+**Floating Images Beside Each Other** When this float is applied, it allows for elements to be situated side by side one another.
+Typically, each element will contain a width and float property.

+**Creating Multi-Column Layouts** When this type of float is applied to divs with different paragraph content, the text will flow as a few columns across the page.
+Typically, each div column will contain a width and float:left property.

+---
+## Clearing Floats (pg.
+372)
+Use the -clear- property to remove and prior floats to an element.
+You can specify: left, right or both.

+---

 ## Common Web Formats

 ```html